balunist/mbp_docs2/source/usage/options/includeprofs.rst

 Include Profiles
 ========================

-Choose these options to include their profiles in the flat panel created, either SVG or DXF.
+Choose these options to include profiles in the flat panels created for the SVG or DXF exports.
 These exports require at least one profile to be selected otherwise a warning popup will be display requiring a selection before you can proceed.